Common types of health insurance plans

 • You want to offer an HDHP to save on premium costs.

-• You want to provide employees with financial assistance to pay their medical expenses now and in the future.
+• You want to provide employees with financial assistance to pay for their current and future medical expenses.

 • You like the appeal of a portable account that employees can keep even if they leave your company.